-Restore the Railroad Cooperative Research Program (RCRP) and authorize appropriations to support a broad range of railroad research needs.
-Amend 49 U.S.C. § 24910 (e) to read as follows: "There are authorized to be appropriated to the Secretary of Transportation \$ 5,000,000 for fiscal year 2021, and \\\\\\ for carrying out this section."
+• Restore the Railroad Cooperative Research Program and authorize appropriations to support a broad range of railroad research needs.

+Amend 49 U.S.C. § 24910(e) to read as follows:

+"There are authorized to be appropriated to the Secretary of Transportation \$5,000,000 for fiscal year 2021 and adjusted for inflation thereafter."